aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 * fsg -> fsg.mbn
 * Bootloader -> motoboot.img -> Contains the bootloader without which the phone won't power on
 * PDS -> pds.img -> Contains information specific to your device: MEID, IMEI, MAC address, serial number, etc.
+* The Application Bootloader ABOOT boots the Android kernel/Recovery kernel.
+It is the mechanism to download images onto the device from a host machine (like Windows/Linux PC).
+The Primary Bootloader boot part is a computer program that loads the main operating system or runtime environment for the computer after completion of the self-tests.
+The PBL acts as a communication engine to download the Secondary Boot Loader (SBL) into the internal RAM and then activates it.
+The SBL adds functions for erase and programming of flash memory and EEPROM; it also handles the actual download of new or updated software.
+This allows a minimum ROM utilization by the PBL.